armory/docs/content/en/borealis/tutorial/deploy-demo-app.md

 You can run the `destroy.sh` script to uninstall Prometheus and the Remote Network Agents.
 This script also deletes the Kubernetes namespaces created by the `setup.sh` script.

 ## Troubleshooting

-@TODO need to add where to look when a deployment fails - logs??

 ### Deployment times out